Legacy Motor Club: Car No. 84 history

-On January 11, 2023, Legacy Motor Club announced seven time champion Jimmie Johnson will run with a part time schedule in 2023, starting with the 2023 Daytona 500 driving the No. 84 entry.
+On January 11, 2023, Legacy Motor Club announced seven-time Cup Series champion Jimmie Johnson will run with a part time schedule in 2023, starting with the 2023 Daytona 500 driving the No. 84 entry.
 The number is an inverse of Johnson's famous 48 car (still run by Johnson's long-time team Hendrick Motorsports).
 Johnson also chose the number due to him having 83 wins, and his goal to get one more, which would tie him with Bobby Allison and Darrell Waltrip for fourth all time.
 On February 14, Johnson made the entry field by scoring the fastest lap among the non-chartered teams.
+He would finish 31st after wrecking out in the first overtime attempt on Lap 203.
+Johnson made a start at the COTA race in March, where he finished 38th after wrecking out on the first lap.
+Johnson's next start would come at the 2023 Coca-Cola 600 in May.
+He finished 37th after spinning out twice and only completing 115 laps.
+On June 26, Johnson’s in-laws were involved in a possible murder-suicide at their house in Muskogee, Oklahoma.
+Johnson was on the original entry list for the Chicago street race, but on June 27, Legacy Motor Club announced it would withdraw his entry from the race due to the tragedy.
+On September 6, Johnson announced on NASCAR Race Hub that he would not compete in any more races in 2023.